ZhangGroup-MITChemistry/DRAGON/README.md

 ## Overview

 DRAGON is a software package to enable De novo, and RAtional prediction of Genome organizatiON.
 It provides an implementation of the model proposed in the [manuscript](https://www.biorxiv.org/content/early/2018/03/15/282095) to simulate chromatin structure and dynamics.
-With DRAGON, one can predict the structure of a 25Mb long chromatin region from a variety of cell types using genome-wide profiles of histone modifications and CTCF molecules.
+With DRAGON, one can predict cell type specific chromosome structures using genome-wide profiles of histone modifications and CTCF molecules.

 The package is mainly written in [Python](https://www.python.org/), and it streamlines all the necessary steps to process [epigenomics data](./processEpigenomicsData/), to perform [molecular dynamics simulations](./runMolecularDynamics/) and to analyze [predicted conformational ensemble](./analyzeChromatinConformation/) for the chromatin.